neogeek/neogeek.github.io/_posts/2014-01-04-animating-within-canvas-using-jquery.md

 year: 2014
 ---

-If you are like me and completely enamoued with HTML 5's canvas tag you have at one point or another setup animations for entities drawn in canvas.
+If you are like me and completely enamored with HTML 5's canvas tag you have at one point or another setup animations for entities drawn in canvas.

 Recently I was exploring simple ways of animating entities in canvas and happened upon this trick with the jQuery animate method.